10 Ways to Remove Hair Colour

 Additional Info: Blue and purple shades seem most susceptible to this method.

-To remove tone and light staining you can mix warm water with your usual bleach powder (don’t use peroxide) and apply it to the affected area.
-Wear gloves and take the same precautions you would when working with bleach (protective clothing, strand tests, sensitivity tests etc.).
+To remove tone and light staining you can mix warm water with your usual bleach powder (don’t use peroxide) or substitute water for shampoo and apply it to the affected area.
+Wear gloves and take the same precautions you would when working with bleach (protective clothing, strand tests, sensitivity tests).
 Rinse, shampoo and condition your hair after 10-15 minutes.